-The accounting concepts of materiality, accruals, going concern and primacy of legislative requirements have been considered in the application of accounting policies.
+The accounting concepts of materiality, accruals, primacy of legislative requirements and going concern have been considered in the application of accounting policies.
 In this regard, the materiality concept means that information is included where the information is of such significance as to justify its inclusion.
 The accruals concept requires the non-cash effects of transactions to be included in the financial statement for the year in which they occur, not in the period in which the cash is paid or received.
-The going concern concept assumes that the council will not significantly curtail the scale of its operation.
-Wherever accounting principles and legislative requirements are in conflict, the latter shall apply.